cyriacus73/grad_quad_nn/README.md

 * Training loop with progress
 * Exporting final weights

-This is where we fought numerical issues:
+This is where I fought numerical issues:

 * Learning rate adjustments
 * Gradient scaling